-More than two out of three American adults take dietary supplements, according to a survey of 2,006 people by the Council for Responsible Nutrition, and multivitamins are the most popular.
-Research by The Vitamin Shoppe found that among supplement users, 72 percent regularly take a multi.
+A study published in The Journal of Nutrition found that 70% of adults surveyed use a daily supplement, and multivitamins are the most popular.
+Research by The Vitamin Shoppe found that among supplement users, 72 percent regularly take a multivitamin.

 “On any given day, if you fall short in one or more nutrients, you’ll fill that gap with a multivitamin,” says Duffy MacKay, ND, vice president, scientific and regulatory affairs at the Council for Responsible Nutrition and a naturopathic doctor in private practice.
 It would be impossible to guess whether you’re missing a B vitamin, or C, or a mineral, for example, so the multi covers your bases.

 Given that American diets are typically too rich in calories but too poor in nutrients, says MacKay, “A multi is a nice zero-calorie, nutrient-dense way to offset that pattern.”
 But there’s more.

 Studies have identified some specific benefits, including:

 Less Hunger, More Weight Loss: Women taking multis were less hungry while losing weight on a diet and exercise program, and men on the program lost more weight with multis, according to a Canadian study published in the British Journal of Nutrition.
 Researchers noted that subtle shortfalls of various nutrients may interfere with hormones that normally turn off hunger during and after meals, and multis can correct the problem.